 M4 Stock

 I shouldn’t even have to explain this one, so I’m not.
 It’s the M4 stock.
+Many different brands make them this one specifically is a Bushmaster I had laying around but I have a few others linked below.
 You know why it’s here.

 Duramag with Goontape